adrianstrozzi/Tec19PWATextEditor/README.md

 ## <span style="color:violet">Description</span>

-> This App is a simple Text Editor that runs in your browser or can be downloaded and work offline.
+> This App is a simple Text Editor that runs in your browser and can be installed as a PWA and work offline.

 ## <span style="color:violet">Stack</span>